tpturjo/Performance-Review-Web-Application/docs/MeetingNotes.md

 **Venue:** DISCORD
 **Time:** 9:30 PM - 9:45 PM
 **Attendance:** Caleb, Daniel
-- Daniel Reviewed Caleb's progress.
+- Daniel Reviewed (review) Caleb's progress.
 Caleb has shifted the database a little, and the average rating calculation works without error.
 - Caleb has a new deadline to upload rating function extended to tomorrow.
 - Discovered bug from draft function.
 Bug fix task assigned to Turjo.